 - The on/off button only turns off the shutter, not the entire camera.

 - I can hardly believe it, but I actually miss having a dark slide.
 I mean I curse them every time I go to take a shot and nothing happens because I forgot to remove it and they are constantly at risk of getting lost once removed.
-But in place it is an excellent insurance policy that keeps me from taking an errant shot and when removed inner mechanical shenanigans prevent me from ruining exposures by absent mindedly removing the film back altogether.
+But in place it is an excellent insurance policy that keeps me from taking an errant shot and when removed inner mechanical shenanigans prevent me from ruining exposures by absent-mindedly removing the film back altogether.
 On my Mamiya removing the dark slide also keeps me from dumping the film back on the ground like a bad habit by accidentally hitting the release lever on the bottom.
 I do stare at that back release lever that says ‘OPEN’ right on it knowing we may ruin some exposures together one day.
 But I cannot hold a camera responsible for my short attention span.

 - That is all I have.

-I went ahead and tele lens while I was at it.
+I went ahead and ordered a tele lens while I was at it.
 The last test was image quality, but given my past medium format and Pentax experiences I was not concerned and the 645 did not disappoint.
 Here is the ongoing album and below is a sample gallery: